Governance

 3. Be accountable to students, parents and staff, by ensuring the proper and effective us of the school’s resources, responding to Ofsted reports as necessary, holding the Principal to account for the performance of the school, making information available and consulting as appropriate.

-The Local Governance Committee at Bower Park is chaired by Mr Dave Harries.
-He can be contacted via the school either in writing (marked for the attention of the Chair), or by emailing: office@bowerpark.co.uk
+The Local Governance Committee at Bower Park is chaired by Bex Cox.
+She can be contacted via the school either in writing (marked for the attention of the Chair), or by emailing: office@bowerpark.co.uk

 Bower Park Academy Governing Body